-Activation and Initial Actions

-- Report to the EOC Manager, Section Chief, Branch Coordinator, or other assigned supervisor. - □ Become familiar with available job resources (e.g., plans, equipment, and staff) and EOC plans and forms - □ Review the EOC organization and staffing chart and understand your role in working with the various branches and sections. - □ Equip your work station with necessary equipment and supplies and test functionality of all equipment - Obtain situation report(s), EOC Action Plan, and/or receive briefings from EOC and/or field personnel
+Activa ation and Initial Actions Report to the EOC Manager, Section Chief, Branch Coordinator, or other assigned supervisor.
+Become familiar with available job resources (e.g., plans, equipment, and staff) and EOC plans and forms Review the EOC organization and staffing chart and understand your role in working with the various branches and sections.
+Equip your work station with necessary equipment and supplies and test functionality of all equipment Obtain situation report(s), EOC Action Plan, and/or receive briefings from EOC and/or field personnel nitia l Operational Periods Obtain a briefing from the person you are replacing.
+Attend meetings and briefings, as appropriate.
+Establish and maintain your position log with chronological documentation.
+Follow procedures for transferring responsibilities to replacements.
+Follow staff accountability and check-in/-out procedures when temporarily leaving your assigned work station. inal Operational Periods Complete and submit all required documentation Ensure all materials are returned to their proper storage location and file requests for replacement of resources that are expended or inoperative Follow check-out procedures.
+Share lessons learned at After-Action Conferences to contribute to the After-Action Report and inform future activations.

-Initial Operational Periods

-- □ Obtain a briefing from the person you are replacing. - □ Attend meetings and briefings, as appropriate. - □ Establish and maintain your position log with chronological documentation. - □ Follow procedures for transferring responsibilities to replacements. - □ Follow staff accountability and check-in/-out procedures when temporarily leaving your assigned work station.